micmejia/bible-dump/AMPC/Acts/Acts 10.md

-So at once I sent for you, and you [being a Jew] have done a kind _and_ [^d]courteous _and_ handsome thing in coming.
+So at once I sent for you, and you [being a Jew] have done a kind _and_ courteous _and_ handsome thing in coming.
 Now then, we are all present in the sight of God to listen to all that you have been instructed by the Lord to say.